 Place marinade and shrimp in a resealable bag and toss to coat.

-Place in the fridge for 2 to 4 hours.
+Place in the fridge for 15 minutes.

 Preheat an outdoor grill to medium-high heat.